holochain/deepkey/docs/DL-2024-05-20-key-authority-declaration.md

 - Check that the `KeyAnchor` in deepkey has a create made by an agent that is a member of the `key_authority` (KSR)
-  - Eg. for each create, check that their KSR, or their latest invite acceptance matches the KSR authority.
+  - Eg. for each create, check that their KSR, or the latest invite acceptance on their chain, matches the KSR authority.

 #### Validation process when updating an app agent